CAF23 – Towards Stronger Partnerships in Addis Ababa

-This year’s theme builds on the UN Secretary-General’s report on financing AU peace support operations, and his Policy Brief on the New Agenda for Peace.
-The CAF23 will center its discussions around three sub-themes, using concrete examples and lessons learned from recent African-led peace support operations:
+The theme, Towards Stronger Global-Regional Peace & Security Partnerships, was building on the UN Secretary-General’s report on financing of AU peace support operations, and his Policy Brief on the New Agenda for Peace.
+In addition to thought-provoking high-level panel discussions, CAF23 centred on group discussions around three sub-themes (below), using concrete examples and lessons learned from recent African-led peace operations:

-1. Strategic coherence of global, regional and sub-regional peace operations, with lessons from Southern African Development Community (SADC) Mission in Mozambique (SAMIM).
-How can global and regional decision making and mandating of peace operations be further aligned?
+1. Strategic coherence of global, regional and sub-regional peace operations, with lessons from Southern African Development Community (SADC) Mission in Mozambique (SAMIM). (read the background paper)

-2. Predictable financing of African-led peace support operations, with lessons from African Union Transition Mission in Somalia (ATMIS).
-How can UN financing of African-led peace support operations be made more systematic and predictable?
+2. Predictable financing of African-led peace support operations, with lessons from African Union Transition Mission in Somalia (ATMIS). (read the background paper)

 About the co-hosts: